tensorflow/community/rfcs/20180920-unify-rnn-interface.md

 return additional output for all timesteps, as well as the final states for the last timestep.

 #### Changes to make
-1. Aggressive Approach (<b>NOT TAKEN, due to high usage of TF RNN layer API</b>).

-    Based on the difference above, it is hard to do an automatic regex replacement in user's code, maybe the migration strategy is to:
+1. Add support nested input/output/state for Keras.RNN layer, which is one of the feature gap between Keras RNN and TF RNN.
+1. Add support for time-major input tensor (time, batch, feature).
-    1. Provide clear example about how to convert from TF RNN to Keras RNN.
+1. Provide clear example about how to convert from existing TF RNN to Keras RNN interface.
-    1. Update the Keras RNN to cover all the use cases that are already covered by TF RNN, eg nested input/output/state.
 1. Make TF RNN as deprecated, but still available in tf.v1_compatible, eventually delete it in 2.X.

-1. Less Aggressive Approach (Adapted)

-    1. Keep both TF RNN and Keras API interface in 2.0.
-    1. Provide clear tutorial and documentation about both API and their differences, state our preference about the Keras one.
-    1. Could also writing a conversion/compatibility layer under tf.nn that forward the call to tf.keras.RNN, eg:
-       ```python
-       tf.nn.static_rnn(cell, input, ...):
-         keras_input = tf.transpose(tf.convert_to_tensor(input), perm=[1, 0, 2])
-         Keras_output, keras_state = tf.keras.layers.RNN(
-             cell, return_sequence=True, return_state=True, unroll=False)(keras_input)
-         # convert keras_output/state to tf.nn tensor format
-         return output, states
-       ```
-       This will get rid of the duplicated logic for maintenance purpose, but still keep TF RNN API interface around.
-This layer need some prototype and performance tests.

 ### RNN Cell
 Following table lists out the current status for RNN cells between 2 APIs: